 This is nutless.
 It is worthless.
-Even worse, it's dangerous, because it allows a comb-over wearing lifts to say that he answered a tough question from NBC's Matt Lauer, even though NBC has it in for him, always has, even when they were paying him millions to be an insufferable dick on television each week, total sandbag job by Crooked NBC.
+Even worse, it's dangerous, because it allows a comb-over wearing lifts to say he answered a tough question from NBC's Matt Lauer, even though NBC has it in for him, always has, even when they were paying him millions to be an insufferable dick on television each week, total sandbag job by Crooked NBC.

 "Great buncha guys at NBC News!
 The best!"

-It's common to espouse that we get the government that we deserve, but it may be more to the point to say we get the journalism that we deserve.
+It's common to espouse we get the government that we deserve, but it may be more to the point to say we get the journalism we deserve.
 All we want any more is clickbait, and if that ends up being a slideshow, to hell with it.
 I love reading, and there are times when I've found myself closing out a webpage because I see it had five more pages before the end.
 I'm embarrassed to admit it, but it happens.

 In a scene from Joseph Heller's Catch-22, one of the officers, Clevinger, decides to hold question and answer sessions for the men, so they can better understand why they have been sent to war.
 He is bombarded with nonsensical queries, but from time to time, someone raises a poignant question, the answer to which might not be good for morale.